Paul Potts

-Paul Potts (born 13 October 1970) is an English tenor.
+Paul Potts (born 13 October 1970) is a British tenor.
 In 2007, he won the first series of ITV's Britain's Got Talent with his performance of "Nessun dorma", an aria from Puccini's opera Turandot.
 As a singer of operatic pop music, Potts recorded the album One Chance, which topped sales charts in 13 countries.
 Before winning Britain's Got Talent, Potts was a manager at Carphone Warehouse.
 He had been a Bristol city councillor from 1996 until 2003, and performed in amateur opera from 1999 to 2003.